kryptokrona/kryptokrona-kotlin-sdk/website/src/routes/docs/libraries/+page.md

 ## kryptokrona-walletapi

-This is currently not done, yet.
-However the intent is to be able to communicate to a Kryptokrona Wallet API, if so the user whishes to do so.
+This is the library to use if you want to communicate to a Kryptokrona Wallet API, if so the user whishes to do so.

 ## playground